 I began as a waitress at a tiny establishment called “the Ant” in Melville 7th Street Johannesburg.
 I was then poached by the neighbouring restaurant and left to go and work with them, a restaurant called “Cafe Mezzaluna”, where I grew from strength to strength.
-I was originally employed as a waitress and after a month or so i became front of house manager and learnt as much as i could from my mentor and then owner Ashley Callie ( whom has unfortunately passed on).
-I then took a keen interest in the kitchen where I was taken under wing by a chef Elsu Gericke, who is a graduate from Prue Leith.
+I was originally employed as a waitress and after a month or so I became front of house manager and learnt as much as i could from my mentor and then owner Ashley Callie (who has unfortunately passed on).
+I then took a keen interest in the kitchen where I was taken under wing by a chef Elsu Gericke, who is a graduate of Prue Leith.
 What a treat!

 At “Fino” I worked behind the bar and learnt how to make some of the best cocktails ever.
 I also learnt a lot about Spanish cuisine, which added to my culinary skills.

 Theresa decided to sell and so I decided to venture and open up my own business, ” Sweety bonbon” in 7th Street Melville.
 This was a huge challenge for me and I ran a successful, imported sweets emporium and tiny bistro for two years.
 I then decided to take time out and travel and experience the international waters.

 For the next two years, I travelled extensively, learning and absorbing as much as I could, working odd jobs here and there.

 Upon my return from overseas, when I was holidaying in Cape Town, I bumped into Theresa Beukes, who proposed that I move to Cape Town as she was opening a restaurant and wanted me to assist her in this venture.

 After thinking long and hard I accepted and trekked to the Beautiful Cape Town from Johannesburg where together Theresa and I opened the Wonderful “Duchess of Wisbeach” where I worked in the kitchen running it like clockwork, as well as managed the establishment.